omarkohl/rationality-freiburg.de/website/content/events/2025-08-15-cosmic-distance-ladder/_index.md

 discussion rounds so that everyone feels comfortable participating.
 The primary language is English.

-This meetup will be hosted by Ben, Felicio, Gabe and Randolf.
+This meetup will be hosted by Nawid.

 There will be snacks and drinks.